0xC000021A/Saturn-2/README.md

 ***Ans:*** Well, I Thought At First To Not Make It Open-Source, But All My Other Projects Source Will Be Released Soon.
 So, Yes, I Will Release The Source Code

 ***Qn:*** You Said Something About Pseudo-Code, So, The Source Released Will Not Be Real, Working Source?
 ***Ans:*** It Think You Meant 'Compilable', Well, The Pseudo-Code Is Only For The Test Phases And General Stability Phase.
-After That Phase, The Real, Compilable Source Will Be Released.
+After That Phase, The Real, Compilable Source Will Be Released. ***Not Guaranteed***

 ***Qn:*** I Want To Use Your Source For ***My*** Malware Creation, Can I Use It Without Consequences?
 ***Ans:*** For Any Malware Creation, I Like To Include A Reference And A Link To The Place I Found The Code.
 It Depends On You, If You Want To Credit The Source Code Owner, You Can.